microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaPolicyAuthenticationStrengthPolicy.md

   - `[AllowedCombinations <String[]>]`: A collection of authentication method modes that are required be used to satify this authentication strength.
   - `[CombinationConfigurations <IMicrosoftGraphAuthenticationCombinationConfiguration[]>]`: Settings that may be used to require specific types or instances of an authentication method to be used when authenticating with a specified combination of authentication methods.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[AppliesToCombinations <String[]>]`: Which authentication method combinations this configuration applies to.
-Must be an allowedCombinations object defined for the authenticationStrengthPolicy.
-For fido2combinationConfigurations use 'fido2', for x509certificatecombinationconfiguration use 'x509CertificateSingleFactor' or 'x509CertificateMultiFactor'.
+Must be an allowedCombinations object that's defined for the authenticationStrengthPolicy.
+The only possible value for fido2combinationConfigurations is 'fido2'.
   - `[CreatedDateTime <DateTime?>]`: The datetime when this policy was created.
   - `[Description <String>]`: The human-readable description of this policy.
   - `[DisplayName <String>]`: The human-readable display name of this policy.
 Supports $filter (eq, ne, not , and in).